IntroHCI/lab2/README.md

-lab2
+Lab 2
 ====

-Lab 2 for Intro to HCI
+Lab 2 introduces you to static HTML, CSS, and Bootstrap.